-Complaints about a member of the governing board must be made to the Chair, via the school office If the complaint is:
+Complaints about the Headteacher or member of the Governing Board must be made to the Mrs J Sullivan (the Clerk to the Governing Board), via the school office.

+If the complaint is:

 - jointly about the Chair and Vice Chair or

-- the entire governing board or
+- the entire Governing Board or

-- the majority of the governing board
+- the majority of the Governing Board

-Stage 1 will be considered by an independent investigator appointed by the governing board or Archdiocese of Liverpool.
-At the conclusion of their investigation, the independent investigator will provide a formal written response.
+Stage 1 will be considered by an independent investigator appointed by the Governing Board Liverpool Archdiocese At the conclusion of their investigation, the independent investigator will provide a formal written response.